OlivierSohn/hamazed/BACKLOG.md

-- If in all cases, the compute / orchestrators are registered by the oneshot, then we don't need atomicity in the compute / orchestrators because all operations come from the same thread.
+- the compute / orchestrators are registered by the realtime thread, or under lock, so we don't need atomicity in the compute / orchestrators because all operations come from the same thread.

-The computes registered by the soundengine (from the orchestrator) are all in the rt thread.
-The computes registered by crtp are from the oneShot, in the RT thread.

--
-The 'stressTest' example produces, in debug and with Soundflower which has a 1.4ms default latency : overflow flag: 0 0 4 0 0 (we see this twice, once at the beginning, and once 1 second after the start) the overflow goes away with 0.002s minLatency
+- Verify that std::function created / deleted by the real-time thread won't dynamically allocate. (preferably in a portable way)

+g++ allocates for > 16 bytes : 2 x 64bit pointers is the limit...

 - find a way to Assert if we detect a memory allocation when we hold the audio lock: in debug, use a thread_local boolean saying if we hold a lock or not.